-Base eline Indicator (2017) Regi onal targets (by 2022) 1.
-The percentage of Member States with institutional 2.
-All Member States have inclusive institutional mechanisms in place to coordinate an intersectional mechanisms in place to coordinate an intersectoral health workforce agenda health workforce agenda 3.
-The percentage of Member States with HRH investment 4.
-At least half of the Member States have HRH plan based on the current and future needs of the investment plan based on the current and future needs population of the population 5.
-The percentage of Member States with accreditation 6.
+Bas eline Indicator (2017) Regi ional targets (by 2022) 1.
+The percentage of Member States with institutional 1.
+All Member States have inclusive institutional mechanisms in place to coordinate an intersectional mechanisms in place to coordinate an intersectoral health workforce agenda health workforce agenda 2.
+The percentage of Member States with HRH investment 2.
+At least half of the Member States have HRH plan based on the current and future needs of the investment plan based on the current and future needs population of the population 3.
+The percentage of Member States with accreditation 3.
 At least half of the Member States have established mechanism for health training institutions accreditation mechanisms for health training institutions.
-7. The percentage of Member States with regulatory 8.
-50% of the Members States have regulatory mechanisms to promote HWF safety and adequate mechanisms in place to promote HWF safety and oversight of the private sector adequate oversight of the private sector 9.
-The percentage of Member States with a health 10.
-At least 50% of the Member States have made progress workforce observatory including HWF registry in establishing HRH observatory including HWF registry 11.
-The percentage of Member States with established 12.
-Half of the Member States have made progress in national health workforce accounts and that share establishing national health workforce accounts and annually with WHO Secretariat sharing annually HRH data with WHO Secretariat Baseline Indicator (2017) Regional targets (by 2030) 1.
+4. The percentage of Member States with regulatory 4.
+50% of the Members States have regulatory mechanisms to promote HWF safety and adequate mechanisms in place to promote HWF safety and oversight of the private sector adequate oversight of the private sector 5.
+The percentage of Member States with a health 5.
+I B workforce observatory including HWF registry in establishing HRH observatory including HWF registry 6.
+The percentage of Member States with established 6.
+Half of the Member States have made progress in national health workforce accounts and that share establishing national health workforce accounts and annually with WHO Secretariat sharing annually HRH data with WHO Secretariat Baseline Indicator (2017) ional targets (by 2030) 1.
 Density of health workers (dentist, midwife, nurse, 1.
-All Member States have reduced at least by half pharmacist, physician) per 1000 population by district inequalities in access to health workers (dentist, level distribution 2 midwife, nurse, pharmacist, physician) 2.
+All Member States have reduced at least by half pharmacist, physician) per 1000 population by district inequalities in access to health workers (dentist, level distribution midwife, nurse, pharmacist, physician) 2.
 Percentage of Member States that have achieved at least 2.
 All Member States have reached at least 80% of the 80% student graduation rate across medical, nursing course completion rates in medical, nursing and allied and allied health professional training institutions health professional training institutions 3.
 The percentage of Member States with HRH investment 3.
-All Member States have developed HRH investment plan based on the current and future needs of the plan population SM 1 St 2 SM 1 4 All M. I. Co.
-I. at 11' I. I. I'm' 4.
+All Member States have developed HRH investment plan based on the current and future needs of the plan population 4.
 The percentage of Member States with accreditation 4.
-All Member States have established accreditation - mechanisms for health training institutions 5. mechanisms for health training institutions 5.
-The percentage of Member States with regulatory mechanisms to promote HWF safety and adequate ٥.
-All Member States have regulatory mechanisms to promote HWF safety and adequate oversight of the oversight of the private sector promote HWF safety and adequate oversight of the private sector 6.
+All Member States have established accreditation mechanisms for health training institutions mechanisms for health training institutions 5.
+The percentage of Member States with regulatory 5.
+All Member States have regulatory mechanisms to mechanisms to promote HWF safety and adequate promote HWF safety and adequate oversight of the oversight of the private sector private sector 6.
 The percentage of Member States with established 6.
-All Member States have established national health 0. national health workforce accounts and that share 0. workforce accounts and are sharing HRH data annually annually with WHO Secretariat with WHO Secretariat 7.
-The percentage of Member States with a health 7.
-All Member States have established national HRH /. workforce observatory including HWF registry /. observatory including HWF registry workforce observatory including from registry 1 observatory including rewr registry
+All Member States have established national health national health workforce accounts and that share workforce accounts and are sharing HRH data annually annually with WHO Secretariat with WHO Secretariat The percentage of Member States with a health 7.
+All Member States have established national HRH 7.
+The percentage of Member States with a health workforce observatory including HWF registry 7. observatory including HWF registry